Saint Francis Receiving the Stigmata (Giotto): History

 In his Le Vite, Giorgio Vasari mentions the work in a transept chapel of the church of San Francesco in Pisa.
 Despite having been disputed, the work is now generally recognized to be by Giotto, being also signed; it has been dated from shortly before or after the Stories of St. Francis in Assisi, around 1295–1300.

 In 1813 it became property of the Louvre (inv.
 309), as part of the Napoleonic looting of art in Italy, together with Cimabue's Maestà, also from San Francesco.
 Jean Baptise Henraux took it, due to the interest of Dominique Vivant Denon, who was particularly passionate about "primitive" Italian paintings.
 It was put on display in the Louvre in 1814.
 After the restitution of artworks seized at the time, the great panel was one of the paintings that remained in France.

 Description

 Stigmatisation

 The work has a rectangular shape in the lower part, ending with a triangular cusp, and has a gold ground.
-It depicts St. Francis receiving the stigmata during his prayer on Mount Alverno from a flying Christ who appears to him as a seraphim.
-The latter's wounds emit light rays which strike Francis' body.
-The background is a mix of newer and old elements, the latter including the very generic mountains and the lack of proportions in the landscape elements.
+It depicts St. Francis receiving the stigmata during his prayer on Mount Alverno fros a mix of newer and old elements, the latter including the very generic mountains and the lack of proportions in the landscape elements.
 The chapels in the mount show the attempt to draw them according to geometrical perspective.
 Francis' face is characterized by a strong use of chiaroscuro.

 The scene was innovative as it abandoned the Italo-Byzantine tradition of inexpressive figures as the center of paintings in favor of a moment of action as the principal subject (compare the works of Bonaventura Berlinghieri and the Master of San Francesco Bardi, or Giotto's own Badia Polyptych).

 At the left and right corners, the heraldry of the Ughi or Cinquini family is visible.